MirantisContainers/mke-docs/content/docs/setup/upgrade-from-mke-3/upgrade-prerequisites.md

-# Upgrade from MKE 3 to MKE 4
+# Upgrade prerequisites

-## Prerequisites

-Verify that you have the following components in place before you begin the upgrade process:
+Verify that you have the following components in place before you begin upgrading MKE3 to MKE 4:

 - A running MKE 3.7.x cluster: